 Reports of Prohibited Conduct that are not closed after the Title IX Officer's initial assessment may be addressed through Alternative Resolution, Formal Investigation, a DOE Grievance Process, a separate employee grievance or complaint process, or Other Inquiry.
 Each of these is described below.
+Resolution Processes are non-adversarial proceedings.
 At the beginning of any Resolution Process, the Title IX Officer will inform parties of the University's rules of conduct during the process.